bungeemonkee/TInjector/README.md

 	* Once a root (container/kernel/etc.) is created lock it against further modification
 	* Do not support automatic registration of concrete classes (you should always wrap it in an interface so you can test things that use it)
 * Fully strongly typed fluent configuration interface
-* No by-type bindings, bind to instances, factories, or factory functions only
 * No reflection in the core lib
     * `typeof(T)` is allowed to get Type instances to be used as dictionary keys, but no properties or methods on Type instances may be called.
 * High concurrency (lock as little as possible)